RQISL/portfolio-project-5-robert-quinlan/README.md

                 <summary>Click here to see the screenshot and see the 'Keeping Shopping' button to activate the category painting page</summary>
                 <img src="media/ReadMe/Manual testing/category-paint-page.png" alt=“Display to show Category Painting page”>
         </details>

+## Manual testing primarily concentrates on testing the owner's CRUD (Create, Read, Update, and Delete) operations.

 ### 5. Owner's Editable